Monitoring with SNMP traps

 Associate a trap with the rest of Pandora FMS alerts

-Text alerts can be specified on this Module, these being completely standard, like those of any module.
-This allows you to customize SNMP monitoring so that certain traps from certain sources can be treated as another module, and thus integrate it into the rest of the monitoring, including alert correlation.
+This allows you to customize SNMP monitoring so that certain traps from certain sources may be processed as any other module, and thus integrate it into monitoring, including alert correlation.

 External SNMP trap manager